Limvot/ExtractedKokaBenchmarks/README.md

 ./test.sh will build and run the benchmarks.

-Swift is disabled for now until I can find a version that builds.

 I will be adding my research language to the benchmarks as well.

 ## Some explanation from a PLDI Readme originally included: